 Robben, of course, had a couple of excellent chance to win the 2010 final for Netherlands, only to be foiled on both occasions by Iker Casillas in the Spain goal.

-The Real Madrid goalkeeper is still his country’s No.1 and he is looking forward to renewing acquaintances with his former team-mate.
+The Real Madrid shot-stopper is still his country’s No.1 and he is looking forward to renewing acquaintances with his former team-mate.

-“Robben played with me with two seasons,” Casillas recalled at a press conference in Salvador.
-“He was a vital player for us back then but, then, he’s always been a decisive player.
+“Robben played with me with two seasons,” the goalkeeper reminisced at a press conference in Salvador.
+“He was a vital player for us back then.
+But then, he’s always been a decisive player.

-Casillas insists, though, that what happened in Johannesburg in 2010 will have no bearing on what unfolds at the Fonte Nova on Friday evening.
+Casillas insisted, though, that what happened in Johannesburg in 2010 will have no bearing on what unfolds at the Fonte Nova on Friday evening.